If you are afraid to eject from Expo Managed Workflow to Bare Workflow, this article will help you a lot.

 Additionally, the Expo team offers battle-tested modules that are constantly maintained by them.
 This is a great advantage, as developers can spend more time developing instead of doing painful configure.

-Expo also offers many out of the box solutions such as OTA (Over The Air) updates and a push notification service.
+Expo also offers many out-of-the-box solutions such as OTA (Over The Air) updates and a push notification service.

 Think of OTA – if you ever had a situation where you find typo mistakes or have to change some spacing by adding a few pixels in your app, and then you have to wait for Apple to approve a change, you’ll appreciate OTA updates a lot – as all of those small changes will appear as soon as you run the publish command.